Kiki Byrne: Fashion

 Following its initial success, the Byrnes moved Kiki Byrne to new premises on the King's Road.
 Byrne and Mary Quant were remembered as the "first people to make clothes for young people".
 Their designs offered a young alternative to the mature styles then being produced by high fashion designers.
 Byrne told The Sydney Morning Herald in 1958 that "only Midlands businessmen's wives can afford Michael and Hartnell".
 Also in 1958, Byrne collaborated with the photographer Tony Armstrong on a ski-wear collection that was featured in Vogue.

 Byrne was known for very simple, youthful little black dresses and unfussy suits made with good quality fabrics in neutral tones such as beige, which appealed to the likes of Susannah York, Grace Coddington, and Christine Keeler, and also to glamorous actresses and models such as Kay Kendall and Barbara Goalen.
 She also made a white trapeze-line dress for Lady Antonia Fraser to wear to Royal Ascot in 1958, enabling her to be photographed while concealing her pregnancy.
 Although Byrne described her clothes as "exclusive clothes – at reasonable prices", Barbara Hulanicki, who went on to launch the original Biba boutique, remembered that one of Byrne's black dresses cost 20 guineas, which she thought quite expensive.
 Hulanicki would later recall how excited she and her friends were to discover Byrne designing the kind of nice, simple, youthful garments that they wanted to wear, but had difficulty finding.

-Byrne's designs, along with those of Foale & Tuffin, Sonia Rykiel, Quant, and Biba, were worn by the famously trendy Cathy McGowan on her influential music show Ready Steady Go!.
+Byrne's designs, along with those of Foale & Tuffin, Sonia Rykiel, Quant, and Biba, were worn by the famously trendy Cathy McGowan on her influential music show Ready Steady Go!

 Following the closure of Kiki Byrne in the mid-1960s, when it was bought out by Jaeger, Kiki designed for other labels including Frank Usher.

 Costume design

 Alongside the fashion work, Byrne had success as a film costume designer.
-She created the golden bikini worn by Margaret Nolan in the title sequence of the 1964 James Bond film Goldfinger, which was art-directed by her then boyfriend, Robert Brownjohn.
-Other films which she costumed included Fathom, Perfect Friday, and, with Gina Fratini, Stop the World – I Want to Get Off.
+She created the golden bikini worn by Margaret Nolan in the title sequence of the 1964 James Bond film Goldfinger, which was art-directed by her then-boyfriend, Robert Brownjohn.
+Other films which she costumed included Fathom (1967), Perfect Friday (1970), and, with Gina Fratini, Stop the World – I Want to Get Off (1966).

-Later life and death
+Later life

 Following the breakdown of her first marriage, Byrne was in a long-term relationship with Brownjohn which ended shortly before his sudden death in 1970.
 In 1971, she married the journalist Stephen Milne.

-Kiki Byrne died on 3 April 2013.
+Byrne died on 3 April 2013.
 She was survived by her second husband and two daughters.